Installation guide

 java -jar c:\ka\KickAss.jar -libdir ../libs SomeFile.asm

-directory exists on the same level as your
+assuming, that your libs directory exists on the same level as your

 project directory.